-First Prize @BRAIN.IO hackathon at IEEE BIBE 2019, Athens, Greece
+VVR group members win First Prize at BRAIN.IO hackathon, IEEE BIBE 2019, Athens, Greece.

 VVR group undergraduate student Michalakis George and graduate students Papandreou Andreas and Chatzikalymnios Aggelos, won the IEEE first price of the g-tec sponsored BRAIN.IO hackathon in the context of the IEEE BIBE conference that was held in Athens, Greece on October 27-28, 2019.